Consumers today are smart. They have shorter attention spans, and they are fed up with ‘in-your-face’ advertising.

 And this is where the magic of content marketing really shines!

-Now, you’re not just a faceless entity, but a human organisation run by people just like everybody.
+Once you’ve done this, you’ll not longer be a faceless entity, but a human organisation run by people just like everybody.

 This is a fantastic strategy for those with their eye on the long-term aiming to build long-term relationships with their customers and clients.

-The number of people carrying smart devices 24/7 is growing day to day.
-Today we have over 2 billion smartphone owners.
+The number of people carrying smart devices 24/7 is also growing day by day.
+Today, we have nearly 5 billion smartphone owners in the world.

-With popular new chat apps like Dischord and Snapchat gaining traction, it’s easy to produce new types of kind of content that conveys real value for users.
+With popular new visual apps like TikTok gaining traction, it’s easy to produce new types of kind of content that conveys real value for users.

 The core of your content marketing strategy is your content brand.